Entire Certification Program Manual (eff. January 2022)

 Interested applicants should read over and understand the minimum requirements and duties of the position prior to submitting an application form.

-Fax the completed application, signed by the fire chief and applicant, to the Austin office at 512.453.1876 or email to firstname.lastname@example.org.
+Submit the completed application, signed by the fire chief and applicant, to the Austin office at to firstname.lastname@example.org.
 Upon receipt of the application, the Austin staff will email the applicant immediate access to the certification website module and an invoice for the processing fee.
 Once the Austin staff receives the fee, they update the department’s record and issue a coordinator certificate.

 A department can reinstate a previously certified coordinator without application or fees as long as he or she was not provisionally certified, and meets the current standard for a full coordinator.
-The fire chief must submit (fax or email is accepted) a reinstatement request on department letterhead.
+The fire chief must submit (email is accepted) a reinstatement request on department letterhead.

 - at least SFFMA Firefighter I certification (or Accredited Intermediate Firefighter issued prior to January 1, 2015); AND